Your Custom Text Here

 The creation of sacred and classical works easily lends itself to meditation and quiet reflection.
 Often I listen to music as I work.
 During these times I select classical guitar or piano or Gregorian chant.
 The simplicity of the music allows me to enter the work in a state of peaceful contemplation.

-Scroll down to see more...
+Scroll to see more...

 The creation of contemporary mosaic works brings moments of joy, happiness, and fulfillment.
-I especially enjoy reproducing the masters: scroll down to see re-creations of Albers, Mondrian, Monet and Van Gogh.
+I especially enjoy reproducing the masters: scroll to see re-creations of Albers, Mondrian, Monet and Van Gogh.